 Liver Shish Kebab is another famous shish kebab variety of Turkish cuisine.
-At first sight, it may look like regular lamb shish kebab; however, their taste and ingredients are way different than each other.
+At first sight, it may look like a regular lamb shish kebab; however, their taste and ingredients are way different than each other.
 Liver shish Kebab made by lamb liver.
-On the other hand, lamb shish kebab made by the boneless leg of lamb.
+On the other hand, lamb shish kebab is made by the boneless leg of lamb.

 The history of Liver Shish Kebab

-If you ask me the origin of this amazing taste; I don’t have any specific evidence of my hand regarding by whom or when it first found in Turkey.
-But thank god, it has found somehow in our Turkish soils.
+If you ask me the origin of this amazing taste; I don’t have any specific evidence of my hand regarding by whom or when it was first found in Turkey.
+But thank god, it has been found somehow in our Turkish soils.

 All these three cities (Adana city, Urfa city, and Diyarbakır city) of Turkey are full of history.
 And I am not talking about a few hundreds of years of history, I am talking about the history of thousands of years.
-If you have a plan to visit Turkey and want to taste history and food at the same time, apply for a tour that has Adana, Urfa, Diyarbakır, Gaziantep and Hatay cities in it.
+If you have a plan to visit Turkey and want to taste history and food at the same time, apply for a tour that has Adana, Urfa, Diyarbakır, Gaziantep, and Hatay cities in it.

 You may think you have eaten great food before but if you taste any local food from one of these cities, you may consider applying for Turkish citizenship.
 The local tastes in these cities are just perfect.

 If you visit Adana, you need to wake up very early in the morning to taste this taste.
-Because at Adana city, the grills start to burn at 4:00 AM until to 9:00 AM.
+Because at Adana city, the grills start to burn at 4:00 AM until 9:00 AM.
 Let’s assume you will visit Adana city and you will give a shot for this taste.
 The only address you need to visit is called *Kazancılar Çarşısı* (Kazancılar Bazaar).
 Pick a restaurant and give the order.

 If you visit Urfa city, I recommend you stop by at Cevahir Han Restaurant.
 You will find the taste and authentic atmosphere at this restaurant and I believe you will like it a lot.
 This restaurant also has special and cultural gathering nights called *Sıra Nights* which you may want to see.